HeroProtagonist/cliotp/README.md

 # 🔮 cliotp

 > [!IMPORTANT]
-> This project is very much a work in progres, but has the basic features for most use cases.
+> This project is very much a work in progress, but has the basic features for most use cases.

 Easily organize, store, and generate your one time passwords from the comfort of your terminal.